Kristie47/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-function that finds the loop in a linked list
+function that inserts a new node at a given position